Your FICO Score

 are not always accurate so it is every consumer's responsibility

 to check the data for accuracy.
-Go to www.myFICO.com to get
+You can learn more my going to myFICO

-your credit score and/or your credit report from all three
+where you can get your credit score and/or your credit report from all

-credit reporting agencies.
-By the end of December 2005, credit
+three credit reporting agencies.
+By the end of December 2005,

-reporting agencies in all states will allow consumers, even
+credit reporting agencies in all states will allow consumers,

-though they have not been declined credit, to receive one
+even though they have not been declined credit, to receive

 In the event that you discover outdated or incorrect information